 Sharon Baptist Church has installed a security system that provides additional security for the ministries of KIDS Preschool and Savannah Christian Academy.
 Throughout the day, all doors will remain locked.
 At two locations, the church office entrance (west side) and the school office entrance (south side), cameras and speakers are set up that allow the visitor to be viewed and spoken with from inside the building.
 The visitor may be allowed entrance once he/she has been identified.
 School doors will be open (on the south side for preschool entry and the north side for SCA entry between 7:30 - 8:00 a.m.
 After 8:00 a.m., the doors will be locked and access will only be gained by using the security entrance system.
+We also have security cameras installed at various points throughout our campus.

-Savannah Christian Academy 2016-17 School Calendar
+Savannah Christian Academy 2018-19 School Calendar

-Wednesday, August 17 First Day of School Labor Day (no school) Monday, September 5 Wednesday, October 12 First quarter ends (40 days)

-Thurs-Fri, October 13-14 Fall Break (no school)
+Wednesday, August 15

+Monday, September 3

+Friday, October 12

+Mon-Tues, October 15-16

-Friday, October 21 Parent-Teacher Conference (no school)
+Friday, October 26

-Mon-Fri, November 21-25 Thanksgiving Break (no school)
+Mon-Fri, November 19-23

-Tuesday, December 13 Christmas Program
+Tuesday, December 18

-Friday, December 16 Dismiss for Christmas Break (full day of school)

-Second guarter ends (39 days)

-Classes Resume Wednesday, January 4

-Monday, January 16 Martin Luther King Jr. Day (no school)

-Monday, February 20 President's Day (no school)

-Friday, February 24 Parent-Teacher Conference (no school)

-Tuesday, March 7 Third quarter ends (43 days) Mon-Fri, March 27-31 Spring Break (no school) Achievement Testing Mon-Thurs, April 10-13 Friday, April 14 Good Friday (no school)

-Friday, April 28 No School (weather day if needed) Friday, May 5 No School (weather day if needed)

-Thursday, May 11 Athletic Banquet (6:30)
+Wednesday, December 19

+Monday, January 7 Monday, January 21 Monday, February 18 Friday, March 1 Wednesday, March 6 Mon-Fri, March 25-29 Mon-Thurs, April 15-18 Friday, April 19 Friday, April 26 Friday, May 3 Thursday, May 9 First Day of School for SCA Labor Day (no school) First quarter ends (42 days) Fall Break (no school) Parent-Teacher Conference (no school) Thanksgiving Break (no school) Christmas Program Dismiss for Christmas Break Second quarter ends (40 days) Classes Resume Martin Luther King Jr. Day (no school) President's Day (no school) Parent-Teacher Conference (no school) Third quarter ends (40 days) Spring Break (no school) Achievement Testing Good Friday (no school) No School (weather day if needed) No School (weather day if needed) Athletic Banquet (6:30)

-Teacher In-Service Day (no school) Friday, May 12
+Friday, May 10

-SCA Commencement (6:30)

-Monday, May 15 KIDS Graduation (6:30) Friday, May 19 Last Day of School

-Fourth quarter ends (43 days)
+Monday, May 13 Friday, May 17 Teacher In-Service Day (no school) SCA Commencement (6:30) KIDS Graduation (6:30) Last Day of School Fourth quarter ends (43 days)

-Teacher Days (10 Required)

-Teacher In-Service August 11 Teacher In-Service August 12 August 15 Teacher In-Service August 16 Teacher In-Service

-October 21 In-Service/Parent-Teacher Conference

-Teacher In-Service January 3

-In-Service/Parent-Teacher Conference February 24

-Teacher In-Service May 12 Teacher In-Service May 22 May 23 Teacher In-Service